 There is no clear explanation for the origin of the galaxy "flares": These involve extremely high and even superluminal speeds of material particles.
 This essay provides one of the possible explanations, which is connected with the hypothesis that the "flares" are a visible effect of the action of ring-vortices of "plenum" travelling across the same medium.
-See the detailed description of the vortex shape, structure and motion in the first "Appendix".
+See the detailed description of the vortex shape, structure and motion in the preceding "Appendix".
 Moreover, the length of such "flares" should approximately correspond to the diameter of the "spherical vortex" into which the ring-vortex transforms when moving across the plenum.
-The picture above shows the inner core of a galaxy with the relevant flare.